'It's like snow': UAE residents go ice chasing in Al Ain, RAK as temperatures near 0°C

 With temperatures in the UAE dropping to near zero degrees, many residents have been ice-chasing.
 While some have been lucky enough to catch glimpses of ice, others experienced near-freezing temperatures in person.

 Sharjah resident Nizar Ahmed left his home at 11.30pm on Saturday with seven friends to hike the Jebel Jais mountain before sunrise on Sunday.
-“We got the last point where cars can reach at about one in the morning and hiked up,” he said.
+“At about one in the morning, we reached the point until we could drive, and then we began our hike," he said.
 “We got to the highest peak at around 4am.
-However, we recorded the lowest temperature of -2.5 degrees Celsius just before sunrise."
+However, we recorded the lowest temperature of -2.5°C just before sunrise."

 Nizar with friends